fbzavaleta/ThingSpeaks_DataIngestor/README.md

 ```bash
 docker ps
 ```
 Now you need to check that all the containers have the status Up.
-The engine will be execute and insert your data to tythe mysql database, you can acess it through thye adminer, just type `http://localhost:8081/` on your browse.
+The engine will be execute and insert your data to the mysql database, you can acess it through the adminer, just type `http://localhost:8081/` on your browse.
 The database name is `data_sensors` and the credencials are mysql default `root`

 All done!!
 If you have any doubt or suggestion, please contact me `benjamin.zavaleta@grieletlabs.com`